philamp/jellygrail/README.md

 ## Good to know / Known issues
 - Check **🚀 First and daily Usage** section above
+- Metadata language configuration is set to FR (TODO: fix to let the user decide)
 - only last 2500 real-debrid torrents are backuped.
 - m2ts files not inside a BDMV structure are ignored.
 - **Some current limitations related to multi-threading in BindFS makes so that multi-access to same or different files through BindFS is not efficient and can -in some cases- lead to degraded performance.**